 Protect Your Family

 Your home and family dynamics should be considered when planning for any remodel.
 Perhaps you’d like to plan for the work to be done during the winter months while the kids are in school rather than during the summer when they’re home almost every day.
 Do you have holidays, birthdays, or major family events coming up?
 Do you have pets?
 How will they be cared for and protected during the process?
 Open doors, power tools, and chemicals all pose health hazards to pets and families.
-Talk with your family and with your contractor to consider these options before beginning work.
+Talk with your family and with your contractor to consider these or other options before beginning work.
 Most pros are willing to develop a schedule that works with you and your family.

 Permits Needed for Your Remodeling Project in Indianapolis, Indiana